Road trips: Round-trip journeys between OKC & NYC

 Exciting sign: New York City 135 miles.
 I saw it and laughed.
 I was getting close to something I had wanted to do for a couple of years.
 The drive into the city was quite easy.
 I took the New Jersey Turnpike which had express lanes to the Holland Tunnel.
 I caught one stoplight at the tunnel approach then on under the Hudson River into Manhattan, down West Street to my block.
 I parked in the groj in the building while I took Vegas to pee and then on up to the apartment.
 I unloaded the car a bit later.
 Driving in the city was exciting.
 I drove like a New Yorker, edging my car into tight spots and zipping around the city.
 I didn't, however, honk or use any gestures.

-The next day I parked the car in a fenced lot up on the north side of Manhattan, on the edge of Harlem - I bought a monthly parking place for $170/month.
+The next day I parked the car (next to the white suv above) in a fenced lot up on the north side of Manhattan, on the edge of Harlem - I bought a monthly parking place for $170/month.
 Great deal (parking near my apt would be around $700).
 I was able to keep the key and I have in/out privileges if I want to drive in the city or to another city up here.

 Some of the stuff I thot about on the road from OKC to NYC: